 The historical context helped change how graphic design was done too.
 All the necessary services were focused on the war needs.
 Japan and a part of Europe were destroyed after the war.

-Another important aspect that helped change graphic design was the incorporation of women to the industries.
-That’s why we see a lot of advertisings of those years using women on the image.
+Another important aspect that helped change graphic design was the incorporation of women into the industries.
+That’s why we see a lot of advertisings of those years using women in the image.

 In that period of time, most of the designers used one of these three artistic movements: Hyperrealism, Op Art, and Pop Art.